griselizr/holbertonschool-validation/module2_task1/README.md

     -clean: Delete the binary awesome-api and the log file awesome.log
     -test: You want to test it to ensure that it behaves as expected with curl http://localhost:9999 and curl http://localhost:9999/health
     -help: make help print a list of all the goals with a sentence
+    -lint: lint should be implemented and should fail when the linter catches and error.The goal lint must always be called before the goal build, to avoid compiling the code if the linter fails